-Michigan business groups: Don’t force suburbs to collect taxes for Detroit
+Groups: Don’t force suburbs to collect Detroit’s taxes

 Lansing — Business groups are hoping to defeat legislation before year’s end that would require suburban employers to collect Detroit income taxes from city residents who work for them.

 Lawmakers returning Tuesday to the capital for their three-week lame-duck session could consider legislation long sought by Detroit officials to help the city collect income taxes owed by Detroiters working in the suburbs.

 There are two bills awaiting action in the Legislature — one that would apply only to Detroit and another that would apply to all 22 cities that have a local income tax.